conbenocep55271/conbenocep/README.md

-The development of sports science and analytics has led to advancements in player conditioning, injury prevention, and tactical analysis in soccer.
+The popularity and visibility of women's soccer have grown significantly in recent years, with increased media coverage and investment from governing bodies and sponsors.